It is estimated that between 200 and 500 million people around the world meditate.

 But did you know that combining meditation and exercise can totally transform your health and wellbeing?

 You can choose to meditate before or after a workout.
-But which is best?
-Keep reading to find out, and learn about how meditation can help you.
+But which is best for you and your lifestyle?

 Meditation has been taught and passed down by many ancient cultures for centuries worldwide.
 It is a tool to look inwards and offer clarity to life’s unending questions.

 Meditation is a skill that teaches you to observe your thoughts without judgment or labels.
 Meditation lets the mind become quiet, peaceful, and calm.